-If the Israelites were not to plant during the Sabbath year, what were they to eat?
+If the Israelites were not to plant during the sabbatical year, what were they to eat?
 Leviticus 25:6–7 explains: “Whatever the land yields during the sabbath year will be food for you—for yourself, your male and female servants, and the hired worker and temporary resident who live among you, as well as for your livestock and the wild animals in your land.
 Whatever the land produces may be eaten.”

-The food for the Israelites, their servants, and livestock was to come from harvesting the “volunteer” crop—reaping the harvest that grew on its own accord in the seventh year.
+The food for the Israelites, their servants, and livestock was to come from harvesting the sabbatical year’s “volunteer” crop—reaping the harvest that grew on its own accord in the seventh year.
 Leviticus 25:20–22 anticipates the people’s question: “You may ask, ‘What will we eat in the seventh year if we do not plant or harvest our crops?’
 I will send you such a blessing in the sixth year that the land will yield enough for three years.
 While you plant during the eighth year, you will eat from the old crop and will continue to eat from it until the harvest of the ninth year comes in.”
 In other words, the Israelites had no reason to worry.
 God promised to take care of them, if they would only trust Him.

-The keeping of the sabbatical year was an important sign of trust in the Lord, and it was accompanied by great blessings.
+Observing the sabbatical year was an important sign of trust in the Lord, and it was accompanied by great blessings.
 Refusing to obey this command, God warned, would lead to a curse: “I will scatter you among the nations and will draw out my sword and pursue you.
 Your land will be laid waste, and your cities will lie in ruins.
 Then the land will enjoy its sabbath years all the time that it lies desolate and you are in the country of your enemies; then the land will rest and enjoy its sabbaths.
-All the time that it lies desolate, the land will have the rest it did not have during the sabbaths you lived in it” (Levitcus 26:33–35).
+All the time that it lies desolate, the land will have the rest it did not have during the sabbaths you lived in it” (Leviticus 26:33–35).